digitalservicebund/erica/README.md

 ### Download ERiC

 Erica uses Pyeric, which is a wrapper around ERiC.
-For this to work you will need to download the latest ERiC library and copy the required library files into the source tree.
+For this to work you will need to download the latest ERiC library and a test certificate and copy the required files into the source tree.

 #### Downloading as a DigitalService employee